magistermaks/mod-lootboxes/WIKI.md

 # Boolean, controls whether urns should generate in jungle temples
 add_to_jungle_temples=true/false

-# Number in range 0-100, controls the chance that individual urns will generate in the jungle temple
+# Number in range 0-100, controls the chance of individual urns generating in the jungle temple
 jungle_temple_spawn_chance=0/100

 # Boolean, controls whether urns should generate in desert temples
 add_to_desert_temples=true/false

-# Number in range 0-100, controls the chance that individual urns will generate in the desert temple
+# Number in range 0-100, controls the chance of individual urns generating in the desert temple
 desert_temple_spawn_chance=0/100

+# Boolean, controls whether urns should generate in mineshaft corridors
+add_to_mineshaft=true/false

+# Number in range 0-100, controls the chance of individual urns generating in the mineshaft corridors
+mineshaft_spawn_chance=0/100
 ```

 ## JSON API